 What is a Church?
 Recently, a potential buyer approached a City Planner asking what their Temple could and could not do on a particular piece of property.
 A disagreement arose between them as the person at the City kept referring to Church use, while the interested party kept trying to correct them in stating that they were not a Church, but a Temple.
 The question arose as to what is a church and how does it affect property use?

-The dictionary doesn’t help much then it defines a church as a building used for or body of people worshiping Christianity.
-It does however help explain the confusion above when dealing with a City or County.
+The dictionary doesn’t help much when it defines a church as a building used for or body of people worshiping Christianity.
+It does, however, help explain the confusion above when dealing with a City or County.

 The term Church is not used by all religions or faiths and a vast majority of people would likely tell you that there is a big difference between a Church, Temple, Synagogue, Mosque, etc. Although Church and Temple may be used interchangeably by some, others would strongly disagree.
 The intent of this article is not to pin one against another or debate religions, but rather provide clarification when dealing with a governmental entity.

 Although the word Church is referenced in the Internal Revenue Code, it is never specifically defined.
 The IRS rather uses the word in a generic sense as a place of worship, without differentiating one religion from another.
 In determining what qualifies as a Church under this generic meaning, the IRS looks for particular characteristics.